Rich, Poor, Tall, Short — Mental Health Challenges Don’t Care: But Warriors (and Minions) Triumph

 One Minion’s hand shot up.
 “So, like… if we set time aside every day before things explode, we won’t have to run around screaming when stuff goes wrong?”

 “Exactly!”
 I said, nodding.
-“When you prioritize your mental health daily — whether it’s checking in with your emotions, deep breathing, or making a simple plan — you build strength before the chaos hits.
-You go from freaking out to figuring it out!”
+“When you prioritize your mental health daily — checking in with your emotions, deep breathing, or making a simple plan — you build strength before the chaos hits.”

 They exchanged looks, then nodded in unison, goggles gleaming with determination.